-The physical cryptographic boundary is the general-purpose computer on which the module is installed.
+The physical cryptographic boundary is the System-on-a-Chip (SoC) on which the module is installed.
 The logical boundary of the module is a single object file named bcm.o, which is linked into the libcrypto.so shared library.
-The module performs no communications other than with the calling application (the process that invokes the module services) and the host operating system.
+The module performs no communications other than with the calling application (the process that invoking the module services) and the host Operating System (OS).